LibrePhotos/librephotos-proxy/README.md

-ownphotos-proxy
+LibrePhotos-proxy
 ===============

-Super simple proxy to solve the CORS backend/frontend problem in ownphotos
+Super simple proxy to solve the CORS backend/frontend problem in LibrePhotos